Do German Shepherds need grooming?

 How often should a German Shepherd be bathed?

-When you take your dog on an outdoor adventure, then it’s not necessary to bathe him every time he comes home—in fact, if it’s not too dirty, you can just brush off his coat when you get back and leave him until his next outing.
+When you take your dog on an outdoor adventure, it’s not necessary to bathe him every time he comes home—in fact, if it’s not too dirty, you can brush off his coat when you get back and leave him until his next outing.

 What happens if you don’t groom your German Shepherd